MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Compare the output with your notes from the original application run.
 You should see significantly less sensitive information being logged.

-1. Test the SQL injection fix by examining product search functionality.
+1. Test the SQL injection fix (Issue #1).

     Verify that the `SearchProducts` method no longer logs vulnerable SQL queries and that search functionality still works correctly for legitimate search terms.

-1. Verify password security improvements.
+1. Verify password security improvements (Issue #2).

     Check that user registration and login processes no longer log plaintext passwords and that stronger password hashing is implemented.
 The application should still authenticate users correctly.

-1. Confirm payment processing security enhancements.
+1. Confirm sensitive data logging fixes (Issue #3).

-    Ensure that payment processing no longer logs full credit card numbers or CVV codes while maintaining the ability to process payments successfully.
+    Ensure that payment processing and user operations no longer log passwords, full credit card numbers, or CVV codes while maintaining the ability to process transactions successfully.

-1. Validate admin credential security.
+1. Validate hardcoded credential removal (Issue #4).

-    Verify that hardcoded admin credentials are no longer displayed in logs or security audits, while admin functionality remains accessible through secure means.
+    Verify that hardcoded admin credentials are no longer displayed in logs or security audits, while admin functionality remains accessible through secure configuration.

+1. Test credit card storage compliance (Issue #5).

+    Confirm that the Order model no longer stores full credit card numbers or CVV codes, and that only masked payment information is retained for display purposes.

-1. Test input validation improvements.
+1. Verify input validation fixes (Issue #6).

-    Confirm that the improved input validation properly handles both legitimate and potentially malicious input without breaking normal user interactions.
+    Confirm that the improved ValidateInput method now properly rejects dangerous input instead of just logging warnings and returning true.

-1. Check information disclosure fixes.

-    Review the console output to ensure that sensitive system information, configuration details, and user data are no longer exposed through debug logging.

-1. Verify session token security.
+1. Check session token security (Issue #7).

-    If session tokens are generated during application execution, confirm that they appear random and unpredictable rather than following the previous pattern-based approach.
+    If session tokens are generated during application execution, confirm that they appear random and unpredictable rather than following the previous username-timestamp pattern.

+1. Test email validation improvements (Issue #8).

+    Verify that the email validation now properly rejects invalid email formats instead of accepting any string with "@" and "." characters.

-1. Validate file upload security enhancements.
+1. Validate password requirement enhancements (Issue #9).

-    Test the file upload validation improvements to ensure dangerous file types are properly rejected while legitimate files are accepted.
+    Test that password validation now enforces proper complexity requirements instead of accepting any 4-character string.

+1. Review information disclosure fixes (Issue #10).

+    Check that the security audit method is removed or restricted and that verbose error messages no longer expose sensitive system information.

-1. Compare the security audit output with the original version.
+1. Compare the overall security posture with the original version.

-    Run the security audit feature and compare the results with your initial observations.
-The audit should show improved security posture while maintaining educational value.
+    Run the application and compare the console output with your initial observations.
+The application should show significantly improved security while maintaining all core functionality.

 1. Document any remaining issues or areas for improvement.